 Larrabee Barnes, FAIA and Michael Crosbie, FAIA).

-The award will be presented to Professor Williamson in June at the AIA National Convention
+The award was presented to Professor Williamson in June at the AIA National Convention

 His professional practice, which focuses on the design of religious architecture,

 has included both new and restored churches across the country.
 During some 30 years

 of practice as a principal in his own firm in Memphis, he received over 30 architectural

 design awards at the local, regional, and national levels.
 His work has been published

 internationally.
 In addition, his professional activities have included leadership